The Greatest 1990s Horror Movies

 Jacob's Ladder

 As far as horror is concerned, in the ’90s, Jacob’s Ladder is a movie that surely passes as one that can get under one’s skin and soul.
 The scenes in the movie are mind-bending and confusing.
 They can also induce nightmares.
 The effect of the movie can stay with you for an exceptionally long time.
+And with a movie that nerve wrecking it is completely deserving of being called one of the greatest 1990s horror movies.

 Director Adrian Lyne brilliantly explores the disheartening effects of PTSD.
 He did this through the haunted lenses of a Vietnam veteran.
 This brought the seeming reality to the audience with a firsthand taste.
 Here, a Vietnam veteran world is falling apart, and he finds himself boxed up in the deepest reaches of madness, where a thin line that is hardly distinguishable between reality and hallucination defines his condition.